catseye/toolshelf/doc/Theory_of_Operation.markdown

 regardless of whether the tarball contains a single directory called `foo-1.0`, as is standard, or if it is a "tarbomb" where all the files are contained in the root of the tar archive.
 Which is frowned upon.)
+(Note also that if this is a `.tar.gz` or `.zip` of an entire Git or Mercurial repository, `toolshelf` will recognize this once it has been extracted, and will treat it as such.)

 `toolshelf` understands a few shortcuts for Github and Bitbucket: